-- The basilisk is great at eliminating heavy infantry, and is a good tank killer as well, but is next to useless against things like Terminators or any Monstrous Creature.
+- The basilisk is great at eliminating heavy infantry and is a good tank killer as well, but it is next to useless against things like Terminators or any Monstrous Creature.

 - The last one is the Manticore, which can rip apart most vehicles, infantry and characters.
 It is decent at killing heavy infantry, but AP 4 means that most heavy infantry will get their save, as will monstrous creatures.

 There is also the Deathstrike, but its usage comes more from absorbing firepower than actually launching its missile.
 I would recommend against the Deathstrike until you’re confident you know why you want to field it.

 Finally, there is mechanization.

 - Chimeras are excellent transports, offering great firepower and protection for their point value.
 One disembark point does mean that the opponent can exploit the emergency disembark rules, however.

 - Valkyries are some of the most versatile fliers in the game, challenged only by the stormraven gunship for the Space Marines.
 It is durable, has a lot of firepower, a cool grav-chute rule, and is one of the few fliers that still looks cool when not on its flying stand.
 The big risk is the same as all flying transports: if it blows up in flight, you’re losing whatever is inside.

 - The other fast solution is the hellhound and its variants.
 All are close-range brawlers that really move but tend to be a big target before they can do any real damage.